-13 EVF / SDI Look Shows the current EVF/SDI processing (Look, Log C or ALEXA Classic 709).

-Status EXP Indicates that the exposure tool is active on the respective output.

-PEAK Indicates that peaking is active on the respective output.

-AD Indicates that anamorphic desqueeze is active and which lens squeeze factor is selected.

-14 Camera UHD Shows the current recording resolution.

-RAW Shows the current recording processing (RAW or Log C).

-GEN Indicates that Genlock is activated.
+13 EVF / SDI Status Look EXP PEAK AD MAG Shows the current EVF/SDI processing (Look, Log C or ALEXA Classic 709).
+Indicates that the exposure tool is active on the respective output.
+Indicates that peaking is active on the respective output.
+Indicates that anamorphic desqueeze is active and which lens squeeze factor is selected.
+When using Magnification, the magnification icons indicate that the output shows less im- age content than actually recorded.
+14 Camera Status UHD RAW GEN EXT FAN LOCK GRAB TEMP ALERT Shows the current recording resolution.
+Shows the current recording processing (RAW or Log C).
+Indicates that Genlock is activated.
 If orange: Genlock signal is missing or not usable.

-EXT Indicates that EXT sync mode is activated.

-FAN Shows that the camera needs to increase the fan speed to cool the camera properly.

-LOCK Indicates that the camera controls are locked.

-GRAB Frame Grab is active.

-TEMP Indicates that the camera temperature is outside of its optimal range.

-ALERT Indicates an active alert state.
+Indicates that EXT sync mode is activated.
+Shows that the camera needs to increase the fan speed to cool the camera properly.
+Indicates that the camera controls are locked.
+Frame Grab is active.
+Indicates that the camera temperature is outside of its optimal range.
+Indicates an active alert state.